linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/samba.md

    path = /suda
 ```

-- user access can be limited by specifying only valid or invalid users, and by using valid user group name to permit only users in this group.
+- User access can be limited by specifying only valid or invalid users, and by using valid user group name to permit only users in this group.

 ```
 more options:
   read only = no
   public = yes
   invalid users = users1
   validusers = @group1, users1
 ```